awmundy/bio/docs/data_transforms.md

     - Heteroskedasticity makes comparing highly expressed genes across samples challenging
     - Log transforming the counts mitigates this, although the resulting dataset is slightly heteroskedastic towards lowly expressed genes
-  - In conjuction with the TMM values from the previous normalization, CPM allows for comparisons between samples by controlling for different amounts of reads in each sample
+  - In conjunction with the TMM values from the previous normalization, CPM allows for comparisons between samples by controlling for different amounts of reads in each sample